 April 25, 2016: Despite significant investments of time and money by the military to reduce interpersonal violence and educate service members on appropriate interpersonal behaviors; bias, harassment and sexual assault continue to be a major problem in the armed forces.
 To solve the military sexual assault problem, it is critical that leaders, policy makers and individuals understand the Continuum of Harm which connects a broad range of deeply rooted beliefs, attitudes and behaviors that lead to sexual violence.
 During this event, organizational and individual approaches to tackling these challenges will be examined.
 Participants include psychologists, practitioners, researchers and DOD officials who are working to end military sexual violence.
 This session is designed to increase awareness of the various forms of interpersonal violence and expand the discussion about preventing and eliminating these behaviors.
-This event is hosted by the Service Women's Action Network in Arlington, VA and you can RSVP here.

 February 4, 2016: Hosted by the Service Women's Action Network, the conference featured academic experts, organizational change practitioners, and military professionals providing advice on how to successfully implement change.
 The conference was intended to educate past and present service members, the media, policymakers, and DOD civilians and military leaders responsible for implementing this change.
 Topics included the following: Managing Operational Change, Analysis and Recommendations for the Service Implementation Plans, and Best Practices for Combat Units.

 October 14, 2015: Read Ellen Haring and Megan MacKenzie's analysis of the October 2015 Marine Corps study on the integration of women into combat occupations.